sparkbox/bouncy-ball/examples/p5/readme.md

 P5.js is an open-source JavaScript library for "creating graphic and interactive experiences."
 It's based on the core principles of [Processing](https://github.com/processing/processing), a popular programming language for visual designers.

-In this demo, JavaScript is used to calculate the position of the ball, and P5 is used to draw the ball and display it on the page (using `<canvas>`).
+In this demo, we use JavaScript to calculate the position of the ball, and P5 to draw the ball and display it on the page (with `<canvas>`).

+We calculate the position with a physics-based approach, using the Kinematic formulas, but other approaches would work just as well (like the one used in the [VanillaJS demo](http://sparkbox.github.io/bouncy-ball/#vanilla-js)).

 P5.js License: GPL 2.1